 During a cystoscopy, your doctor inserts a narrow tube with a lens on its tip through your urethra and into your bladder.
 The cystoscope allows your doctor to examine the inside of your bladder for abnormal growths or tissue.
 Your doctor might perform a biopsy during your cystoscopy if they see suspect tissue.

-The team at Urology Associates of Mobile offers customized treatment plans to address your individual needs.
+Our team develops a customized treatment plan to address your individual needs.
 They consider factors including the grade and stage of your cancer, your overall health, and your preferences.
 Your treatment program might include:

 If your cancer is advanced and your doctor needs to remove your bladder, they provide reconstruction to create a new way for urine to exit your body.

-Bladder cancer has a high chance of recurring, so you need to have frequent follow-up appointments and tests after your treatment.
-Your doctor explains your ongoing care needs and can answer any of your questions.
+Bladder cancer has a high chance of recurring, so frequent follow-up appointments and tests after your treatment are required.
+Your doctor will explain your ongoing care needs and can answer any of your questions.